dlaurence269/neighborhood_map/README.md

 ```
 swapping out the example token for yours.

+# :warning: Troubleshooting

-:warning: When editing any of the source files (in `./src`), make sure to run `npm run build` before reloading your page.
+When editing any of the source files (in `./src`), make sure to run `npm run build` before reloading your page.
 If you make changes to `server.js` then you will have to turn off an on and your server again with `npm start`.

+If you are running this on a Linux box with nginx you need to install pm2 `sudo npm install -g pm2`.
+You will then need to start the application with `pm2 start start.sh`, where start.sh is the name of the startup file.